 Well, perhaps I should go and have my lunch already.
 Bon appetite.

-UPDATE ON PRICE: At the time of launch, the watch was offered at manufacturer’s suggested retail price of $9200.
+UPDATE ON PRICE: At the time of launch, the Black Seal was offered at manufacturer’s suggested retail price of $9200.
 Even now, the PAM 505 is difficult to find with more than ten percent of a discount, which is actually not that surprising after all: given the expensive material that was used to craft its oversized case and the level of refinement of Panerai’s own self-winding movement, I am actually surprised that the Swiss-based Italian brand didn’t decide to charge even for a piece of this chocolate-colored beauty.